 The purpose of this page is to proactively share ways I have changed my thinking over time.
 The best thinkers change their mind when presented with new information.
+I like to think I’m a decent thinker, so I change my mind when presented with new information only sometimes.

 Being Catholic.
 I used to be Catholic.
 I’m not saying all catholics are by definition bad/wrong/evil, but consent doesn’t count if it’s not informed consent.
 I made a lifetime commitment to the church as an 8th grader, without having any understanding of what that truly meant.
 Further, I became catholic by nature of birth, not by conscious choice.
 Let’s not throw out the baby with the bathwater.
 The church does have many benefits and gets a lot of things right.